 - After President Lincoln was assassinated, plaster cast masks were made of his hands and face and it was those casts that were used to later create the likeness for the memorial (a bit creepy if you ask me!)

-Vietnam Veterans Memorial
+Pay Your Respects At the Vietnam Veterans Memorial

 I always find war memorials haunting but Washington DC is not short on dedications to those who have fought and lost their lives in battle, so it’s almost inevitable that you’ll find yourself at one war memorial or another during your visit to the capital.
 In my opinion, the Vietnam Veterans memorial, with its stark, black marble, is absolutely one of the most striking you’ll see.

 - The winner of the design competition for the memorial was an unknown, 21-year old student from Yale, Maya Lin, who beat all of the professional architects who entered.
 (The competition was anonymous).